 CLUB ADVISING AT SRJC

-This page is meant as a practical reference for advisors.
+This page is a practical reference for club advisors, outlining required responsibilities, key policies, and support contacts.
 Right here, at the top of the page I'm including the key links that a club advisor will use, and further down will be more explanation regarding when to utilize these links:

 FORMS & POLICIES